-3.3 Supplementary/Resit Examinations
+5.4 Supplementary/Resit Examinations

-- Supplementary/Resit examinations for end-of-semester examinations for all courses rotations/clerkships taken in each year shall be held during the long vacation, three weeks after the end of the second semester of each year. - A Supplementary/Resit Examination for the Year 3 shall be held at least one month after that Final Examination. - A candidate who fails in any course shall be on probation and shall be referred in that course and shall be required to take the examination in the referred course at the supplementary examination to be organised during the long vacation at the end of the academic year. - The Supplementary/Resit Examination for Year 4 courses/rotations/clerkships shall be taken at the same time as the Year 3 Examination. - A candidate shall not postpone the taking of the supplementary examination without special permission from the Academic Board.

-- A candidate shall not take more than six (6) courses at any one supplementary examination.
-The Examiners' Board shall recommend whether the candidate needing to take more than six (6) courses at a supplementary examination shall: - Repeat all courses; - Be advised to withdraw from the College - If a student passes the Supplementary Examination, he or she shall be awarded a mark not exceeding 54% (Grade D) - Calculation of the final grade of a course for which a student has taken a Supplementary Examination shall not include any continuous assessment marks accrued by the candidate enrolled in the course during any previous semester.
+- Supplementary/Resit examinations for end-of-semester examinations for all courses rotations/clerkships taken in each year shall be held during the long vacation, three weeks after the end of the second semester of each year. - A Supplementary/Resit Examination for the Year 3 shall be held at least one month after the end of year examination. - A candidate who fails in any course shall be on probation and shall be referred in that course and shall be required to take the examination in the referred course at the supplementary examination to be organised during the long vacation at the end of the academic year. - The Supplementary/Resit Examination for Year 4 courses/rotations/clerkships shall be taken at the same time as the Year 3 Examination. - A candidate shall not postpone the taking of the supplementary examination without special permission from the Academic Board. - A candidate shall not take more than six (6) courses at any one supplementary examination.
+The Examiners' Board shall recommend whether the candidate needing to take more than six (6) courses at a supplementary examination shall: - Repeat all courses; - Be advised to withdraw from the University - Calculation of the final grade of a course for which a student has taken a Supplementary Examination shall not include any continuous assessment marks accrued by the candidate enrolled in the course during any previous semester.
 The exams shall be scored over 100% - A student who fails to obtain the requisite pass in a core course in a Supplementary Examination shall be asked to repeat the academic year - If a student repeats a course and passes its examination, he or she shall be awarded the full grade earned on that occasion.
-The student's transcript will show the number of occasions the candidate took the examination for that particular course and the grades earned on all such occasions. - A student shall be allowed to re-sit a failed course only upon payment of the appropriate fee. - A student shall not be allowed to take the Supplementary Examination for more than six (6) courses enrolled within the same year in the programme.
-For the avoidance of doubt, any student who has failed more than six (6) courses at one Level of the programme shall be directed by the Examiners' Board to reregister for those courses and to repeat the Level at which he or she has failed instead of sitting Supplementary Examination for those courses. - A student who repeats a Level shall be required to audit all courses which he or she has passed at that Level during the previous semesters.
-Such student shall be required to take all continuous assessment tests but not the end-of-semester examination in those previously passed courses.
+The student's transcript will

+- show the number of occasions the candidate took the examination for that particular course and the grades earned on all such occasions. - A student shall be allowed to re-sit a failed course only upon payment of the appropriate fee. - A student who repeats a Level shall be required to audit all courses which he or she has passed at that Level during the previous semesters.
+Such student shall be required to take all continuous assessment tests but not the end-ofsemester examination in those previously passed courses.
 A grade AUDI shall be awarded for all such courses. - All pass and fail course marks obtained previously by a student who has repeated an entire Level shall remain on the student's transcript record.

-3.4 Regulation for Passing
+5.5 Regulation for Passing

-• A student who fails any course after repeating an entire Level outright without taking the Supplementary shall be required to re-write the course examination at the next Supplementary Examination.
+A student who fails any course after repeating an entire Level outright without taking the Supplementary shall be required to re-write the course examination at the next Supplementary Examination.
 If the student fails to obtain a pass mark or grade upon the third attempt, then he or she shall not be allowed any further attempts.
 A student who fails any core course after three (3) attempts shall not be allowed to re-sit any further examinations or to make further attempts to pass that course.